ualberta-smr/PyMigBench/README.md

 For example, [0a65bcc_raven,sentry-sdk.yaml](/../../tree/main/data/migration) file include information about migration from _raven_ to _sentry-sdk_ in commit [0a65bcc](https://github.com/habitissimo/myaas/commit/0a65bcc).
 Additionally, [data/codefile](/../../tree/main/data/codefile) contains the diffs and the old and new version of Python files modified during migrations.

+## The tool
+The repository contains a command line tool to easily query the benchmark.
+The source code of the tool is in the [code](/../../tree/main/code) folder.

-# Install
+### Install
-1. Install the latest version of Python from [here](https://www.python.org/)
+1. Install Python from [here](https://www.python.org/).
+We developed the tool in Python 3.10.0, but a later version should also work.
-2. You can either clone the repository or download it from [here](https://github.com/ualberta-smr/PyMigBench/archive/refs/heads/main.zip) and extract it.
+2. Either clone the repository or download it from [here](https://github.com/ualberta-smr/PyMigBench/archive/refs/heads/main.zip) and extract it.
-3. Open command prompt and move to the `code` folder.
+3. Open a terminal and change the directory to the `code` folder.
 This is the folder where you will find a `requirements.txt` file.
 4. Install the dependencies.
 Run `pip install -r requirements.txt`

-If there is no error, run `python pymigbench.py`.
+If there is no error, run `python pymigbench.py` to check if it is working.
 You should see the following output:
 ```yaml
 count: 1
 items: